OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-24.md

 Then David said to Gad,
 “I am in great distress.
-Let us now fall into the hand of the Lord,
+Let us fall into the hand of the Lord,
 for His mercies are great;
 but do not let me fall into human hands.”